Corfu Declaration: Impact

 International support only gradually began shifting away from the preservation of Austria-Hungary in 1917.
 That year, Russia sued for peace following the Russian Revolution while the United States, whose president, Woodrow Wilson, advocated the principle of self-determination, entered the war.
-Nonetheless, in the Fourteen Points speech, Wilson only promised autonomy for the peoples of Austria-Hungary.
+Nonetheless, in his Fourteen Points speech, Wilson only promised autonomy for the peoples of Austria-Hungary.
 Preservation of the dual monarchy was not abandoned before the signing of the Treaty of Brest-Litovsk in March 1918.
-By then, the Allies became convinced that it could not resist Communist revolution.
+By then, the Allies became convinced that they could not resist a Communist revolution.
 As Austria-Hungary disintegrated, representatives of the Serbian government and opposition, the Yugoslav Committee, and representatives of the National Council of the newly proclaimed State of Slovenes, Croats and Serbs in the former Habsburg lands, met for another round of negotiations in Geneva on 6–9 November 1918.
 At the conference, the Yugoslav Committee and the National Council persuaded Pašić to sign the Geneva Declaration renouncing the unitarist concept of the future union.
 However, the Serbian government quickly repudiated the Declaration.
-Pressed by the circumstances of Italian armed incursion, the National Council drew up instructions for its delegation to Serbian prince regent, Alexander, offering to declare the unification of the new state.
-The instructions were drawn up by relying on the Corfu Declaration and National Council's federalist ideas.
+Pressed by the circumstances of Italian armed incursion, the National Council drew up instructions for its delegation to the Serbian prince regent Alexander, offering to proclaim the unification of the South Slavs and the creation of a new state.
+The instructions were drawn up by relying on the Corfu Declaration and the National Council's federalist ideas.

 The delegation ignored their instructions and changed the address to Alexander from specifying a federalist system of government based on the Corfu Declaration to a display of loyalty and expression of wishes.
-On 1 December, Prince Regent Alexander accepted the offer to declare the unification – with no constraints imposed.
+On 1 December, Prince Regent Alexander accepted the offer to proclaim unification with no constraints imposed.